 - 1) Clean the face of each vacuum pad as previously directed (see VACUUM PAD MAINTENANCE: Cleaning). - 2) Apply the lifter to a clean, smooth, nonporous surface.
-The surface should be flat or possess no more curvature than the lifter is designed for (if any).13 - 3) When the vacuum level registers above 16" Hg [-54 kPa] on the vacuum gauge, place the power switch in the "off" position (and leave the pads attached to the surface. - 4) Monitor the vacuum gauge: The vacuum level should not decrease by more than 4" Hg [-14 kPa] in 10 minutes.
+The surface should be flat or possess no more curvature than the lifter is designed for (if any).11 - 3) When the vacuum level registers above 16" Hg [-54 kPa] on the vacuum gauge, turn off or disconnect the power source (as appropriate) and leave the pads attached to the surface. - 4) Monitor the vacuum gauge: The vacuum level should not decrease by more than 4" Hg [-14 kPa] in 10 minutes.

-/ WARNING: If lifter fails vacuum test, discontinue use immediately.
+M WARNING: If lifter fails vacuum test, discontinue use immediately.